Er1kKa-Tian/Er1kKa-Tian.github.io/docs/travel/europe/bosnia_and_herzegovina.md

 ### Locals and Visitors

-???+ info inline "Paper Moon"
+???+ photo inline "Paper Moon"

     ![papermoon](/assets/bosnia/sarajevo_papermoon.jpg){ width="300" loading=lazy }

 The weather was still cloudy on our second day.
 Somehow we skipped for the breakfast and opted for a hearty lunch.
 With extreme hunger and excitement from escaping British food, we ordered a steak, chicken pasta, and prawn salad from a nearby restaurant named "Paper Moon".
 Though located in an old apartment building, the restaurant itself was well decorated.
 I have to be honest that the price was sure not cheap (in the Bosnian sense), but the exceptional taste and amount instantly proved its value.
 As we enjoying our gourmet dishes, some shiny cars that did not fit in the street view parked outside, and people wearing suits seated down around another table.
 They seemed to be frequent visitors here.
 We couldn't understand what they were chatting, but probably not about the delicious food I suppose.

-???+ info inline end "Yangyang and the Cats"
+???+ photo inline end "Yangyang and the Cats"

     ![cats](/assets/bosnia/sarajevo_cats.jpg){ width="200" loading=lazy }